joziasmartini/natmed/README.md

 ## Development

-This project is under private development.
-Part of the systems are ready or being developed.
-If you are interested in investing in this application, you can talk to the author of it.
+This project is under private development and is being promoted with the objective of obtaining investment.

 ## Technologies